Frequently Asked Questions

 Yes!
 We highly encourage first-year students to apply.
 While there is no “right” year to join JED, we believe freshmen stand to gain most from the mentorship and career exploration aspects of the club.

 Consultant applications are conducted in September.
 Sales Analyst and Executive team applications are conducted in April.

 Should I come to a JED info session before applying?

-Do I need consulting and/or business experience to apply to a Consultant role?
+Do I need consulting and/or business experience to apply to JED?

 No!
-We value our consultants having a diversity of backgrounds – provided you have an interest in business and show a demonstrated capacity for problem solving, you might make a great fit for our club!
+We value our team having a diversity of backgrounds – provided you have an interest in business and show a demonstrated capacity for problem-solving, you might make a great fit for our club!